 Image of the company name Broadcom Inc.Broadcom’s revenue is divided into two main segments:

-On 6 March, Broadcom released its Q1 2025 financial results for the period ended 2 February 2025.
+On 6 March, Broadcom released its Q1 2025 financial results for the quarter ended 2 February 2025.
 The key figures are as follows:

 Net revenue by segment: